EmilStenstrom/django-components/README.md

 <div class="calendar-component">Today's date is <span>{{ date }}</span></div>
 ```

 Finally, we use django-components to tie this together.
+Start by creating a file called `components.py` in any of your apps.
+It will be auto-detected and loaded by the app.

-We create a Component by inheriting from the Component class and specifying the context method.
+Inside this file we create a Component by inheriting from the Component class and specifying the context method.
 We also register the global component registry so that we easily can render it anywhere in our templates.

 ```python
 from django_components import component